alaffin12/stackedit/Caught by Stradh.md

 > "Failure to comply with Vallakian Law will mark you as criminals in our city, and you will be punished in accordance with our justice system.
 If you have any questions now is the time to ask them."

 If the players have questions the guards possess the following information:
 * On the laws of Vallaki: The guards will reiterate the law as many times as the players require.
-If asked about their seemingly extreme nature they will say Str
+If asked about their seemingly extreme nature they will say the festivals and the warm hearts of Vallaki have kept the devil at bay for more than a hundred years.

 ### Tsolenka Pass